nauam/Courses/docs/manual/05-nodes.md

 One of a Node's built in attributes is called "tags" which is a list of classifications or categories about that Node.

-To add nodes to your QW Control instances, see [Configure - Resource Model Sources Configuration](/administration/projects/resource-model-sources/)
+To add nodes to your Rundeck instances, see [Configure - Resource Model Sources Configuration](/administration/projects/resource-model-sources/)

 ## Nodes tab overview